Boundary values, random walks and $\ell^p$-cohomology in degree one: Definitions and further discussions

 Using quasi-isometry to re-express the results on Riemannian manifolds, one obtains: \begin{corn} Let $M$ be a Riemannian manifold (with Ricci curvature and injectivity radius bounded below).
 The degree one reduced $\ell^p$-cohomology of $M$ vanishes and (equivalently) there are no non-constant continuous $p$-harmonic functions on $M$ \begin{itemize} \item if $M$ is the universal cover of a compact Riemannian manifold $M'$ with $\pi_1(M') =: G$ and $p$ satisfying one of the conditions of Corollary \ref{tpharm-c}; \item if $M$ satisfies a $d$-dimensional isoperimetric profile with $d >2p$ and $M$ is Liouville. \item if $M$ satisfies a $d$-dimensional isoperimetric profile, $\ssl{\ell^qH}^1(M)=0$ for some $q \in [p, \infty[$ and $d >2q$. \end{itemize} Furthermore, $\ssl{\ell^1H}^1(M)=\{0\}$ if and only if $M$ has one end. \end{corn} In particular, if $M$ is the universal covering of $M'$ with $\pi_1(M')$ amenable, then $\ssl{\ell^pH}^1(M) = \{0\}$ for $p \in ]1,2]$.

-Other known consequences of the triviality of the reduced $\ell^p$-cohomology include the triviality of the $p$-capacity between finite sets and $\infty$ (see \cite{Yam} and \cite[Corollary 2.3]{Puls-pharmbnd}) and existence of continuous translation invariant linear functionals on $\D^p(\Gamma)/\kk$ (see \cite[\S{}8]{Puls-pharmbnd}).
+Other known consequences of the triviality of the reduced $\ell^p$-cohomology include the triviality of the $p$-capacity between finite sets and $\infty$ (see Yamasaki \cite{Yam} and Puls \cite[Corollary 2.3]{Puls-pharmbnd}) and existence of continuous translation invariant linear functionals on $\D^p(\Gamma)/\kk$ (see \cite[\S{}8]{Puls-pharmbnd}).
+It also has implication on the possibility of realising the graph as a packing of spheres in $\rr^k$ (see Benjamini \& Schramm \cite{BS2}).

-Since the lemma 4.4 from Holopainen \& Soardi \cite{HS} will often be used and its proof relies on $p$-harmonic functions, the author feels he owes the reader a proof which does not require the use of $p$-harmonic functions. \begin{lem}[Holopainen \& Soardi \cite{HS}, 1994] Let $g \in \D^p(\Gamma)$ be such that $g \notin [0] \in \ssl{\ell^pH}^1(\Gamma)$.
+Since Lemma 4.4 from Holopainen \& Soardi \cite{HS} is quite important to the current methods and its proof relies on $p$-harmonic functions, the author feels he owes the reader a proof which does not require the use of $p$-harmonic functions. \begin{lem}[Holopainen \& Soardi \cite{HS}, 1994] Let $g \in \D^p(\Gamma)$ be such that $g \notin [0] \in \ssl{\ell^pH}^1(\Gamma)$.
 For $t \in \rr_{>0}$, let $g_t$ be defined as